kikito/kiki.to/source/blog/2012-03-16-small-functions-are-good-for-the-universe.md

 title: Small Functions are Good for the Universe
 ---
-This is a copy of [a post](https://love2d.org/forums/viewtopic.php?t=2826&p=33948#p33950) I did some time ago in the LÖVE, which someone kindly reminded me of today.
+This is a copy of [a post](https://love2d.org/forums/viewtopic.php?t=2826&p=33948#p33950) I did some time ago in the LÖVE forums, which someone kindly reminded me of today.

 <!-- MORE -->